What is Candida?

 Natural Remedies and Candida Supplements

 Traditional medicine is available to treat candidiasis with topical antifungal approaches such as clotrimazole, miconazole, or nystatin.
-There are, however, some very effective alternative treatments and natural supplements that prevent and treat candida.
+There are, however, some very effective alternative treatments and natural supplements that prevent and treat it.

 Garlic is an excellent natural remedy for treating yeast infections due to containing allicin.
 In addition to being an antifungal agent, it helps build up the immune system and maintain healthy levels of yeast in the body.
 The recommended daily dosage is 650 mg of fresh or supplemental garlic with a meal, twice a day.